HTuennermann/robotics-toolkit/README.md

 # robotics-toolkit
-Inspited by the udacity AI for robotics course some elementary control algorithms
+Inspired by the udacity AI for robotics course some elementary control algorithms.
+Using a the test robot classes from udacity.